spot-a-scholar/spot-a-scholar.github.io/index.md

 ### Sign Up Page
 Here users can create an account, allowing access to the features of Spot a Scholar.

-This is an example of what the signup page will look like
 <img src="images/signup-page-draft.png">
 ___

 ### Login Page
 Returning users who have already created accounts can log in here.

-This is an example of what the login page will look like
 <img src="images/login-page-draft.png">
 ___